Narangerelt/AEPProgramming/README.md

 ```
 # umount <file system mount point>
 ```
-2) If filesystems cannot be unmount because they are busy, kill all the processes inside of it
+2) If filesystems cannot be unmount because they are busy, kill all the processes inside of it.
 ```
 # fuser -k <filesystem mount pount>
 ```
 ### Work on Non-Interleaved NVDIMMs, each with their own Region and Namespace
-- **Create non-interleaved NVDIMM devices.
+- **Create non-interleaved NVDIMM devices:**
 ```
 # ipmctl create -goal MemoryMode=0 PersistentMemoryType=AppDirectNotInterleaved
 # reboot
 ```
-1) Find dimms residing in one socket
+1) Find dimms residing in one socket:
 ```
 # ndctl list -D -U <socket number>
 ```
-2) Creating a new NVDIMM namespace in file system DAX mode on the desired region
+2) Create a new NVDIMM namespace in file system DAX mode on the desired region:
 ```
 # ndctl create-namespace --mode=fsdax --region=<region number>
 ```
 See following link to see different options to create namespaces: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_storage_devices/using-nvdimm-persistent-memory-storage_managing-storage-devices#reconfiguring-an-existing-nvdimm-namespace-to-sector-mode_creating-a-sector-namespace-on-an-nvdimm-to-act-as-a-block-device

-- **Mount filesystems for each dimms:
+- **Mount filesystems for each dimms:**
-1) Create ext4 or xfs file system for /dev/pmem#
+1) Create ext4 or xfs file system for /dev/pmem#:
 ```
 # mkfs.ext4 /dev/pmem#
 ```
-1) Create ext4 or xfs file system for /dev/pmem#
+1) Create ext4 or xfs file system for /dev/pmem#:
 ```
 # mkfs.ext4 /dev/pmem#
 ```